 3. Bind Wire

 Every once in a while, there’s a time that bind wire is better than zip ties.
-For examples, if you’re attaching greenery to a chandelier or a railing, you can anchor bind wire at your start point, then just wind it along as you go without ever having to stop to clip!
+For example, if you’re attaching greenery to a chandelier or a railing, you can anchor bind wire at your start point, then just wind it along as you go without ever having to stop to clip!

 Maybe this goes without saying, but you need to have a trusty, lightweight ladder.
 My six foot ladder is like an old friend and was worth every penny!